 Whether you have a yard or not, if you want to do your part to protect our waterbodies from nutrient pollution, the simplest and most direct action you can take is to sign up for the Adopt-A-Drain program.
-Thousands of Twin Cities metro area residents have already adopted more than 10,000 stormdrains, and have collectively kept more than 94 tons of leaves, trash and other debris out of rivers, lakes and wetlands.
+Thousands of Twin Cities metro area residents have already adopted more than 19,000 stormdrains, and have collectively kept more than 461,000 pounds of leaves, trash, and other debris out of rivers, lakes, and wetlands.

 To join, simply visit the website, enter your address, find a stormdrain in your neighborhood, and sign up to adopt it.
 You are encouraged to report the amount of debris you collect, which helps the program track its impact.

 Give Your Landscape a Pollinator-Friendly Makeover

 If you want to take your eco-conscious yard care practices to the next level, then it’s time to consider adding some pollinator-friendly plants to your landscape.
 This doesn’t have to be complicated; it can be as simple as carving out a space in your yard to plant a few native perennials.